Jump to:

 A good service stops that nonsense.
 A VPN encrypts your data and routes it through its own servers, so your ISP can’t see what you’re doing.
 No idea you’re gaming?
 No reason to slow you down.

 In some cases, you might even get a lower ping.
 If your ISP is taking the long, crowded route to the game server, a VPN can reroute your internet connection through a faster one.
 It’s not guaranteed (and a bad VPN can make things worse), but with the right provider and a nearby server, it can actually smooth things out.
+After choosing a provider you should learn how to set up a VPN for secure play.

 The real win here is consistency.
 You’re not relying on your ISP’s mood swings anymore.
 Just solid, stable ping, especially during high-traffic hours when throttling usually kicks in.
 To make the most of your newly found low ping, I suggest picking up a solid gaming monitor for ultra-smooth gameplay.